PrefectHQ/prefect/docs/concepts/deployments.md

     pull_steps: dict = None
 ```

-All methods for creating Prefect deployments are interfaces for populating this schema correctly.
-Let us look at each section in turn.
+All methods for creating Prefect deployments are interfaces for populating this schema.
+Let's look at each section in turn.

 ### Required data

-Deployments universally require both a `name` and a reference to an underlying `Flow`; these fields are self-explanatory.
+Deployments universally require both a `name` and a reference to an underlying `Flow`.
 In almost all instances of deployment creation, users do not need to concern themselves with the `flow_id` as most interfaces will only need the flow's name.
-Note that the name is not required to be unique across all deployments but is required to be unique for a given flow ID.
+Note that the deployment name is not required to be unique across all deployments but is required to be unique for a given flow ID.
 As a consequence you will often see references to the deployment's unique identifying name `{FLOW_NAME}/{DEPLOYMENT_NAME}`.
 For example, triggering a run of a deployment from the Prefect CLI can be done via: